Geometric Manin's conjecture in characteristic $p$: Rational curves on Fano varieties in characteristic

 As in the previous examples, it is reasonable to expect better behavior for Fano varieties under an $F$-splitting assumption:

 \begin{conj} Let $X$ be a globally $F$-regular smooth Fano variety over an algebraically closed field of characteristic $p$.
 Then $X$ is separably rationally connected. \end{conj}

+To the best of our knowledge, this is the first time such a conjecture has been stated explicitly.
+However, it is a folklore conjecture that globally $F$-regular varieties will be rationally chain connected or rationally connected.
+This topic has been studied in various papers, e.g., \cite{GLPSTZ15, GNT19}.
+There are also more recent developments, e.g., \cite{APTWX}.

 In fact, we expect more to be true: every rational ray in the interior of $\Nef_{1}(X)$ should be represented by the class of a very free rational curve.
-Thus such varieties are suitable candidates for Manin's conjecture.
+As discussed in \cite[Remark 4.14]{LRT23}, this property is an important ingredient in geometric Manin's conjecture.